The ClueFinders: Plot

 In ClueFinders Search and Solve Adventures: The Phantom Amusement Park, one night, when the ClueFinders are observing a lunar eclipse from their clubhouse, they see an SOS signal coming from an abandoned amusement park on the edge of town.
-They find Jacques Ramone, the curator of the local art museum, is trapped at the top of the drop-tower ride.
+They find Jacques Ramone, the curator of the local art museum, trapped at the top of the drop-tower ride.
 He tells them that he was kidnapped and placed there, but says he doesn't know why.
 After Joni and Owen rescue the curator, Santiago and Leslie are captured by the curator's sister, Mimi Ramone.
-Joni and Owen investigate the park finding some art supplies and damaged robots, indicated some art forgery crime taking place.
+Joni and Owen investigate the park and find some art supplies and damaged robots, indicating that some art forgery crime was taking place.

 In The ClueFinders: The Incredible Toy Store Adventure, the ClueFinders are heading on a San Francisco cable car to the recently built toy store, Ultimate Toys.
-Owen goes to retrieve his wallet, along with Joni and LapTrap, while Leslie, Santiago, and AliTrap head into the store, only to be shot by a shrinking ray and captured into a sack.
+Owen goes to retrieve his wallet from the cable car, along with Joni and LapTrap, while Leslie, Santiago, and AliTrap head into the store, only to be shot by a shrinking ray and captured into a sack.
 Once they escape from the sack, they realize they've been taken to the sixth floor.
 Using Owen's red video phone, they contact Leslie and Santiago and inform them of their plight, prompting Leslie and Santiago to try to rescue them.
-To do this Owen, Joni and LapTrap need to make their way into the toy store and construct a machine to reverse the shrinking effects while nabbing the perpetrator responsible for the shrinking of things in the toy store.
+To do this Owen, Joni, and LapTrap need to make their way into the toy store and construct a machine to reverse the shrinking effects while nabbing the perpetrator responsible for the shrinking them.

 In The ClueFinders: Mystery Mansion Arcade, the ClueFinders explore a creepy house on a hill, thinking that Joni's uncle Dr. Horace Pythagoras sent a distress email that he was trapped in the house and needed rescue.
 It turns out to be a trap, and the four ClueFinders are separated.
 Four of the ClueFinders' previous enemies—Fletcher Limburger, Alistair Loveless, Pericles Lear, and Miss Rose—have joined forces with a mysterious new ally and created the trap to get revenge on the ClueFinders.